Minimal lectures on two-dimensional conformal field theory: Liouville theory

-where $N_0$ is a function of $b$, and $N(\alpha)$ is a function of $b$ and $\alpha$.
-The denominator of this ansatz takes care of the denominator of the shift equation, which therefore reduces to an equation that involves the dependence on $\alpha_1$ only,
+where $N_0$ is a function of $b$, and $N(P)$ is a function of $b$ and $P$.
+The denominator of this ansatz takes care of the last factor of the shift equation, and we are left with an equation that involves the dependence on $P_1$ only,

-Combining this equation with the shift equation for $B(\alpha)$ \eqref{eq:shiftd}, we can eliminate the unknown degenerate OPE coefficients $C_\pm(\alpha)$, and we obtain
+Combining this equation with the shift equation for $B(P)$ \eqref{eq:shiftd}, we can eliminate the unknown degenerate OPE coefficients $C_\pm(P)$, and we obtain

 Together with its image under $b\to b^{-1}$, this equation has the solution